Karaborg/My-Docker-Notes/README.md

 # Building Multi-Container Application
-Let's say we want to run a web applicaiton.
-We want to run mongodb on a one container, back-end on an another container and, frontend on a different container.
-We also want to save a log file from backand application.
-And we also want to save the data from our mongodb.
-Plus, we also want our containers connected to each other.
+Let's say we want to run a web application.
+We want to run MongoDB on one container, back-end on another container and, frontend on a different container.
+We also want to save a log file from backend application.
+And we also want to save the data from our MongoDB.
+Plus, we also want our containers connected.

-## Starting with network:
+## Starting with the network:
 ```
  $ docker network create <networkName>
 ```

-## Then, mongodb:
+## Then, MongoDB:
 ```
 $ docker run -d --rm --name mongodb --network <networkName> mongo
 ```